psholtz/iOS/Utilities/README.md

 * Full JSON responses from Google are saved in a file named **GeoCode.out**.

-* Parsed output is written to console as its downloaded from Google.
+Parsed output is written to console as its downloaded from Google:

 ```
 123 E 54th St, New York, NY 10022, USA : 40.759369 -73.971312